5

 4

 • Why not just have a 'Desktop2' folder, instead of moving files in and out of the original 'Desktop' folder?
-Nov 1, 2020 at 7:55
+Commented Nov 1, 2020 at 7:55

 • I've tried the changing folders approach.
 It requires, as far as I can tell, that you restart Finder to change the Desktop contents.
 When you remove the Desktop folder, the icons disappear, but when you replace it, they do not reappear until I restart Finder.
 That takes several seconds and is uncomfortably slow to use whenever the whim strikes.